Trump Proven Right? Sweden Reels As Migrant Riots Break Out Monday Night

-Just days after US President Donald Trump claimed that a major terror incident happened in Sweden last Friday, an actual riot broke out Monday night in the town of Rinkeby.
-The riot, perpetuated by groups of radicalized migrants, effectively set the Swedish town on fire, resulting in police officers being injured and significant property damage.
+Just days after U.S. President Donald Trump claimed that a major terror incident happened in Sweden last Friday, an actual riot broke out Monday night in the town of Rinkeby.
+The riot, perpetuated by groups of radicalized migrants, effectively set the Swedish town on fire, resulting in significant property damage and police officers being injured.

 According to Swedish news organization Expressen, the Rinkeby riots started around 8:30 pm.m local time after police officers apprehended a man next to the town’s metro station.
 A number of people were injured as a result of the riots, including a pedestrian who was beaten and robbed on the way home and a photographer from the media being hospitalized after getting attacked by around a dozen rioters.